enum-gg/caddy-discord/README.md

 There are two components required for Caddy Discord-Auth

 ### Discord App
+> **Bot account does NOT need to be enabled**

-An app is required for the module to be able to determine Guild User information.
+An OAuth app is required by a Discord App to be able to request Guild User information using the Auth Code flow.

 OAuth scopes required `identify`

 ### Caddy Modules
 ```